inca/bigfoot/README.md

-# Bigboot — Client-server Application Framework
+# Bigboot — Client-side Application Framework

 This is the internal project of EduArea LLC.